 When I graduated from art school in 2013, I was no more talented or hungry than the next wide-eyed, recent college grad.
 But I was more resourceful and proactive.
 My first side project, Daily Dishonesty, started as a joke in college and turned into a 5-figure book deal.
 Another side project, Will Letter for Lunch, took me from zero chalkboard lettering experience to designing chalk murals for brands like LinkedIn and Microsoft in less than a year.
 These passion projects not only gave me fun, creative outlets, they kickstarted my career in ways I never thought possible.

-Here are 5 reasons why starting a creative side project should be the first thing you do in 2017:
+Here are 5 reasons why starting a creative side project should be the first thing you do this year:

 1. Increase exposure for your work